 On July 1, 2020 Beirut’s Rafic Hariri international airport re-opened and Lebanon once again started accepting foreign travelers.

-Flights coming into BEY airport are very restricted at this time, only allowing around 10% of normal traffic flow, or just over 2000 passengers per day.
+Throughout the summer, flights coming into BEY airport were very restricted, only allowing around 10% of normal traffic flow, or just over 2000 passengers per day.

 Countries allowed to travel to Lebanon

 Most nations, including the USA, Canada and the UK, normally require a Visa to travel to Lebanon.
 They will still require a valid visa to enter.